 Employee Assistance Programs (EAPs) are a great tool to promote employee wellness.
 They offer third-party counseling services to help employees navigate challenging life situations that affect their personal and professional lives.
-Although there are clear benefits to an EAP program, employees rarely take advantage of this resource.
+Although there are clear benefits to an EAP benefit, employees rarely take advantage of this resource.

 Why Employees Ignore Their EAP Program

 Unfortunately, despite their prominence, EAP utilization rates remain low.
 The Washington, D.C.-based National Business Group on Health found median utilization to be around 5.5%.

 Why is this the case?
 Let’s examine a few reasons your employees may not be taking advantage of this great resource.

 Lack of Program Education